userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

 Before installing UserFrosting, you'll need to create a database and database user account.
 Consult your database documentation for more details.
 If you use [_phpmyadmin_](https://hub.docker.com/_/phpmyadmin) or a similar tool, you can create your database and database user through their interface.
 Otherwise, you can do it via the command line.

 [notice=note]"Database user account" and "UserFrosting user account" are not the same thing.
 The "database user account" is independent of UserFrosting.
-See your database technology's documentation for information on creating a database user.
+See your database's documentation for information on creating a database user.
 Make sure that your database user has all read and write permissions for your database.[/notice]